JustinGOSSES/predictatops/README.md

 ### Code features that might require changing for different datasets
 - Requires all wells to be in the same file format, LAS.
 - The load_all_wells_in() function in load.py does a slight transformation to the UWI names as the UWI uses / in places and - in others.
 Please look at this function and your datasets to figure out if it applies to your data.
 You may need to modify this piece of code for your own purposes.
+- There is an assumption that the picks text file includes a quality column.
+If there isn't, fake one with everything as equally quality at value of

 Credits
 -------